6 Tasks We Automate to Make More Time for Work That Matters

 This kind of immediate feedback loop also coincides with lean philosophies and makes the overall company that bit more agile.

-When there’s a problem with the product, people often don’t tell customer support but tweet about it – so this gives a secondary stream for customer support to find and tackle customer needs.
+When there’s a problem with the product, people often do not tell customer support first, but they may post about it.
+That gives a secondary stream for customer support to find and tackle customer needs.

-Little automations like this turn out to be additions to the team which you didn’t know you needed!
+Little automations like this turn out to be additions to the team which you did not know you needed.
 Instead of just automating existing tasks, you can automate tasks to add extra value.

 Meeting notes are automatically posted in our Slack channel to update the rest of the team about the results of any meeting